 Online Reading Group

 Our online community is still growing and developing.
 Depending on the level of interest and what's important to the group, we'd like to start offering live online meetings to discuss particular books and have the opportunity to get to know each other better.
-We're open to suggestions here so share your ideas!
+We'd like to start holding Book Swap Events in 2018 so watch for upcoming dates.
+And remember, we want the community to be valuable to you, so we're open to your suggestions and ideas!

 All members are encouraged to suggest books and the monthly club pick is agreed upon by consensus.